Capillary/ecom-api-document/source/includes/_errors.md

 1021 | Warning
 1022 | Products not available
 1023 | Invalid city.
-Please select a valid address 1024 | PINode is not serviceable for the selected location 1025 | PIN code not serviceable for the given address 1027 | Update failed
+Please select a valid address 1024 | PIN code is not serviceable for the selected location 1025 | PIN code not serviceable for the given address 1027 | Update failed
 1028 | Invalid page number